Everyone is welcome in the Center for Gender Equity!

 Gender is complex and ever-changing, and so is the Center for Gender Equity.
 To help all staff feel confident and comfortable, we provide training on content and skills to all members.
-If you’re interested and want to learn more, you can stop in or contact the Center for Gender Equity to set up an appointment with the Associate Director, Sara.
+If you’re interested and want to learn more, you can stop in or contact the Center for Gender Equity to set up an appointment with the Director, Rita.

 - Come hang out and relax in our Lounge, UC C207!